Differentiable Singular Value Decomposition: Numerical results

 Similarly if $\mb{u}$ is expressed in terms of $\mb{v},\sigma,\mb{A}$, the objective function in \Cref{eq:func_eg} becomes

 Thus, we have reduced the function from $f(\mb{u},\mb{v},\sigma,\mb{A})$ to either $f(\mb{u},\sigma,\mb{A})$ for LGMM or $f(\mb{v},\sigma,\mb{A})$ for RGMM derivative computation.

 For the LGMM, we apply \Cref{eq:Adjoint_eqn_for_g,eq:M_g,eq:psi_g,eq:get_dfdA_from B} to compute the derivative of $f$ with respect to matrix $\mb{A}$.
 For the RGMM, we use \Cref{eq:Adjoint_eqn_for_h,eq:M_h,eq:psi_h,eq:get_dfdA_from_C}.
-For the \Cref{eq:Adjoint_eqn_for_h} and \Cref{eq:Adjoint_eqn_for_g}, the Jacobian $\mb{J}$ can be computed analytically, but for the general case, this becomes cumbersome to implement each time the objective function changes.
+For the \Cref{eq:Adjoint_eqn_for_h} and \Cref{eq:Adjoint_eqn_for_g}, the RHS (Jacobian of the function with respect to the state variables) can be computed analytically, but for the general case, this becomes cumbersome to implement each time the objective function changes.
 Thus, the automatic differentiation tool JAX~\cite{jax2018github} was employed for the Jacobian of the function with respect to the state variables.
 This was also done for the direct contribution of matrix $\mb{A}$, as shown in the objective function \Cref{eq:func_eg}, for the partial derivatives in \Cref{eq:get_dfdA_from B,eq:get_dfdA_from_C}.
 Thus, the procedure of using JAX~\cite{jax2018github} for the Jacobian and direct contribution of matrix $\mb{A}$ is elaborated in \Cref{sec:Jacobian_and_JAX}.
 Results from this derivative computation are shown in \Cref{tab:Adjoint_FD_1}.

 Next, the same function and matrix were taken (\Cref{eq:square_matrix_A,eq:func_eg}) and used in the SEMM approach shown in \cref{sec:SEMM_sens}.
 The \Cref{eq:Adjoint_eqn_for_f,eq:SVD_adjoint_eqn,eq:dfdA_components_SVD_Adjoint,eq:get_dfdA_components_direct_SVD} were used to compute the derivative.
 Once again, JAX~\cite{jax2018github} was used for evaluation of the Jacobian in \Cref{eq:Adjoint_eqn_for_f} and for the partial derivatives of $\p f / \p \mb{A}$ in \Cref{eq:dfdA_components_SVD_Adjoint} (See \Cref{sec:Jacobian_and_JAX}).
 Results from this derivative computation are shown in \Cref{tab:Adjoint_FD_1}.